 Now stitch a seam line on the mark you have made earlier.
 This will enclose the cut edges and the first seam line inside the fold of the fabric and the new seam line.

 How to sew a french seam on curves like the armholes

-Yes, this is tricky.
-I cannot say from experiece but if I am making one I would trim the seam allowance in the Step 3 as close as possible to the seam line as I could and also snip the seam allowance close to the seam (being careful not to snip the seam line).
+I cannot say from experience but if I am making one I would trim the seam allowance in the Step 3 as close as possible to the seam line as I could and also snip the seam allowance close to the seam (being careful not to snip the seam line).

 Then turn the fabric to the other side and stitch the seam very close to the first seam as possible.

 On tight curves, french seam is not recommended especially when done by inexperienced sewists as the seam will pucker.